getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

 If you know how to simplify the rewrite rules, please edit this page on GitHub by clicking the **Edit** link at the top of the page.

+!
+Make sure to add these rules before the default rules that come with Grav CMS.

 ### Language Logic in Twig Templates

 There is often a need to access Language state and logic from Twig templates.
 For example if you need to access a certain image file that is different for a particular language and is named differently (`myimage.en.jpg` and `myimage.fr.jpg`).